GM-Lelli/weightTrack-CVision-based/README.md

 ## Credits.

 Project developed by Gian Marco Lelli as part of a term paper on Computer Vision.
-Freshman ID: 305298.

-Translated with DeepL.com (free version)